vinicechin/ilegra-challenge/README.md

 # Ilegra Challenge: A Star Wars Webpage powered by SWAPI

-The goal of this project is to use the [SWAPI](https://swapi.co/) api to create a webpage to show informations about the Star Wars movies.
+The goal of this project is to create a webpage to show informations about the Star Wars franchise.
+The data used is provided by the [SWAPI](https://swapi.co/) api.

 ## Technologies
 The technologies used in this project are: